-Amortizable intangible assets of \$7,150,000 consist of customer relationships and technology with an estimated useful life of approximately 10 and 8 years, respectively.
-Indefinite life assets of \$7,800,000 consist of trademarks and in-process research and development assets (see Note 4).
+At the time of acquisition, amortizable intangible assets consisted of customer relationships and technology with an estimated useful life of approximately 10 and 8 years, respectively.
+Indefinite life assets of consisted of trademarks and in-process research and development assets.
+As part of the Company's annual impairment analysis of intangible assets it was determined that the trademarks had an estimated useful life of approximately 15 years.
+Accordingly these trademarks were reclassified from indefinite lived intangible assets to amortizable intangible assets as of June 30, 2013 (see Note 4).

-The goodwill recorded by the Company as part of this acquisition is not deductable for tax purposes.
+The goodwill recorded by the Company as part of this acquisition is not deductible for tax purposes.